 My Dad installed a Philmore Aerial Kit with its shiny stranded copper wire along the eaves of our house, using TV twinlead standoff ‘s for end insulators.
 I think the kit originally had two transparent glass insulators for the antenna ends which we didn’t use for some reason.
 This kit had the porcelain “post” insulators to hold the lead-in in place and a cool conductive strap with Fahnstock connectors at each end to feed the signal under a closed wooden window.
 There was also a cool copper strap with its own Fahnstock clip which went around the hot water radiator pipe in my room for a ground.

 Uninsulated, shiny, stranded copper wire antennas just work better than antennas made with “regular” wire !

-Fun times – I still have the CR-1 and it still works great although the “chicken head” tuning knobs and headset are not original.
+Fun times – I still have the CR-1 and it still works great although the H-43/U headset shown above is not original.
 I’ve built a lot of crystal radios but this one still works the best; due to careful antenna – diode – headset impedance matching.

 The Fox Hole Radio

 “If it’s stupid – but works – it isn’t stupid“ Murphy’s Laws of Combat

 During WWI, WWII and later conflicts, many GI’s built “Fox Hole Radios” to listen to news, music, Tokyo Rose, Axis Sally, Lord Haw Haw and probably Hanoi Hannah too.
 Although the enemy propaganda was laughable, those stations attracted GI’s with their popular music pumped out by powerful radio transmitters.